 What postgraduate courses will employers sponsor?

-A postgraduate qualification is a necessary requirement to build a career in some industries.
-Teachers will be familiar with the Postgraduate Certificate of Education (PGCE), while solicitors will sit the Legal Practice Course (LPC) as part of their training.
-Architects, social workers and librarians are among the job roles where employer sponsorship is common.
+In some industries, a postgraduate qualification is a necessary requirement to build a career.
+For example, aspiring teachers will be familiar with the Postgraduate Certificate of Education (PGCE), while solicitors will sit the Legal Practice Course (LPC) as part of their training.
+Architects, social workers and librarians are among other job roles where employer sponsorship is common.

 Even if you're entering a profession where a qualification is a necessity, you'll still need to convince your employer that sponsoring you is worth their money and your time.
 Often, your hours and workload will be rearranged to fit around your studies, so it's not a decision to be taken lightly.